Billing refactor

 Project reflection

-This design-led project as we had PM staff transition.
-It made me more thankful for the work PMs do.
+This design-led project and it made me more thankful for the hard work PMs do.

 Content design + product design = true design partners.
 Our lines were very blurred here in the most spectacular way.
 Designers are designers!